Siem4all/Blood_Managment_System/readme.rst

 How to install this project
 ###################

-1. Dwonload  the project and rename it to blood
+1. Download  the project and rename it to blood

 2. If you do not download and  install `composer <https://getcomposer.org/Composer-Setup.exe>`_ ,download it to install